Kinvert/Machine-Learning/Basic-Classification/Fashion-MNIST/README.md

 Doing some basic classification on Fashion-MNIST

-## OpenAI ChatGPT
+## CHALLENGE - Only Copy/Paste From OpenAI ChatGPT

 I did some of these purely using copy and paste from OpenAI's ChatGPT.
 It took some nudging, but it got fairly good results.

-For now I still doubt it could do great with someone brand new to coding.

-But honestly, even if they just paste in error messages, I think it can get 85% accuracy.
+To continue to improve results, you do have to be very hands on.

-In my case I was talking to it as an experienced coder would, talking about things like validation accuracy etc.
+In my case I was talking to it as an experienced coder would, talking about things like validation accuracy etc. Directly mentioning errors and asking it to fix them.
+Stuff like that.

 ### 00 - Introduction